redox-os/book/src/troubleshooting.md

 git clone https://gitlab.redox-os.org/redox-os/redox.git --origin upstream --recursive
 ```

-If you are missing the `cookbook` project or other components, ensure that you used the `--recursive` flag when doing `git clone`.
-Ensure that all the libraries and packages required by Redox are installed by running `bootstrap.sh -d` or, if you will be using the Podman build, `podman_bootstrap.sh -d`.
+- If the `cookbook` project or other components are missing, ensure that you used the `--recursive` flag when doing `git clone`.
+- Ensure that all the libraries and packages required by Redox are installed by running `./bootstrap.sh -d` or, if you will be using the Podman build run the `./podman_bootstrap.sh -d` command.

 ## Building The System